SagarAnand03/Motion_Detection/ReadMe.md

-# Introduction
+# Motion Detection

-The goal of this project is to create a Motion Dectection Program  by using **OpenCV**
+The goal of this project is to create a Motion Detection Program  by using **OpenCV**

 ![Default Home view](Readme_files/in_present_of_motion.png)